mohammadhumzah/100-days-of-code-Humzah/log.md

 **Thoughts**: Taken too many breaks in between lectures, need more consistency.
 Will lock in starting tomorrow for 7-8 hours minimum, gotta eat breath and sleep CODE!!

+##Day 35: May 20, Tuesday

+**Today's Progress**: Completed shorts and lecture on OOPs concepts like inheritance and all.

+**Thoughts**: Should have studied during college lectures too since classes are online.